Advice > Product management

 3.2 Business case questions

-Business case interviews consist of candidates being assigned test cases.
-These cases are designed to mimic the kinds of scenarios you will work with on a daily basis in strategy and operations roles, and they are often pulled directly from real-life experiences.
+To test whether you have a head for such a big responsibility, interviewers give business case interviews.
+These interviews are designed to mimic the kinds of scenarios you will work on in strategy and operations roles, and they are often pulled directly from real-life experiences.

-The case typically consists of a single problem or situation faced by Google, with its own set of desired outcomes, opportunities, obstacles, and risks.
-Candidates are given a set of data and a certain amount of time to analyze the case, to design a solution, and to deliver a presentation on that solution.
+A business case typically consists of a single problem or situation faced by Google or a hypothetical business.
+It comes with its own set of desired outcomes, opportunities, obstacles, and risks.
+To tackle the challenge, candidates are given a set of data and a certain amount of time to analyze the case, design a solution, and deliver a presentation on that solution.

 • You need to practice for case interviews in advance.

-Valentina adds, “Avoid the common pitfall of focusing on analysis without making a recommendation.
-Even with incomplete data, synthesize your findings and propose a clear direction.
-For instance, 'Based on current data, I recommend Market X due to its growth potential, pending validation of supply chain feasibility.'
-A decisive conclusion shows you’re ready to drive impact.”
+For instance, you can say, 'Based on current data, I recommend Market X due to its growth potential, pending validation of supply chain feasibility.'
+A decisive conclusion shows you’re ready to drive impact.

 • What is the size of the app promo market in SEA?